Why a lexicon?

-Many industries and occupations have their own vocabulary to describe the various facets and nuances of their trade.
-Retail audits are no exception.
+Many industries have their own vocabulary to describe the various facets and nuances of their trade.
+Retail audits (also called store walks or store inspections) are no exception.
 Since we could not find a suitable lexicon for retail audit terms, we built one.
 This lexicon is based on our interactions with retailers in North America, Australia and Europe.
 Feel free to suggest additions and enhancements in the comments.
-Thank you.

 The action plan is an opportunity to apply corrective actions to problem areas.
 It designates an individual responsible for rectifying each problem and a target date.
-It allows district managers and store staff to work collaboratively, view each other’s notes and add their own.
+Action plans allow district managers and store staff to work collaboratively, view each other’s notes and add their own.
 It allows for corrections to happen without incurring large time and labor overheads.

 For more information on the action plan, please refer to The Mighty Action Plan

 Also known as Field Audit, Store Walk, Store Evaluation.

 A retail audit consists of a district manager or third-party auditor checking for store-level compliance with operations, service, security and/or merchandising standards at some/all stores.
 Audits are typically conducted throughout the year and at specific times usually to prepare for, and support, a specific in-store initiative or seasonal program.

 According to Wikipedia, a best practice is “a method or technique that has consistently shown results superior to those achieved with other means, and that is used as a benchmark”.
 Best practices are the backbone of a retail audit program.
 They are typically reflected in the contents of the form(s) used for store visits.
 Best practices generally exist to increase sales, customer satisfaction and/or health and safety while reducing customer complaints, losses and risks.